Editing Capabilities in Moodle

 Course Content Area

-The main and central part of the page is where the main content of your course will be.
-This content includes:
+The central part of the page is where the main content of your course will be.
+This includes the Sections (weeks or topics) that your course is broken up into, and the resources and activities necessary to complete the course.

 Sections (Weeks or Topics)

-Sections in Moodle are the containers for each week/module/topic offered in a course and can be displayed with all content on one page or with each section having it’s own page (less scrolling).
+Sections in Moodle are the containers for each week/module/topic offered in a course.
+Sections can be expanded or collapsed to limit scrolling.

-In a new course the default section names are the week’s date range as determined by the Course start date in Course Settings.
+In a new provisioned course the first section is titled Course Essentials, and the other sections are named with the week’s date range as determined by the Course start date listed in Course Settings.

 Add/Remove Number of Course Sections